How to Form a Idaho LLC in 10 Steps

 1. Choose Your Company Name.

 You need a company name that no other business has the rights to use.
-See our SunDoc article Is My Business Name Available? for help conducting your own name search, or SunDoc can run your name search for a reasonable fee.
+SunDoc can run your name search or reserve your LLC name for a reasonable fee.
 At a minimum, your preferred name must be available in the State of Idaho.
 It is also wise to check for a registered trademark on your preferred name.

 2. Understand the LLC Organizer Requirement.